awlondon/d9l294il0oqy-dqr3/docs/archive/08_legal/05_cafe_legal_and_financial_specifications.md

-# Co.work.play Café Legal and Financial Specifications
+# Co.work.PLAY Café Legal and Financial Specifications

 ## Franchise Agreement Summary
 - **Grant of Franchise & Territory**: Provides franchisees with exclusive rights to operate within a defined geographic territory (city, ZIP code, or equivalent).
 Includes parameters for exclusivity, encroachment protections, and conditions for multi-unit development.